it-economics/itea-be/kata-instructions.md

 2. Browse the metrics.
 Select some and dive into its details.
 3. Discuss the different types of metrics you find.
 4. What happens if you reload the page?
-5. Try to make a api request and search for the metrics related to it.
+5. Try to make an api request and search for the metrics related to it.
 6. **Discuss with the group:**
    - How can you use the metrics to monitor your application?
    - Can you get statistics from only using Actuator or will it need more?